Herbicide Levels in Urine

 The Heartland Study is exploring whether exposure to herbicides among pregnant women in the Midwest is associated with more frequent or more severe adverse birth outcomes or impairing children’s development.

-This prospective epidemiological study will collect data on the levels of herbicides in the urine of pregnant women as a measure of exposure.
+This prospective epidemiological study will collect data on the levels of herbicides in the urine of pregnant women as a biomarker of exposure.
 The study team will follow pregnancies and collect data on the delivery and health of the newborn.
-Our plan is to track development of the infants born to a woman in the Heartland Study through age 16, when any developmental problems possibly caused by early-life exposures to herbicides are likely evident.
+Our plan is to track the development of the infants born to a woman in the Heartland Study through age 16, when any developmental or health problems possibly caused by early-life exposures to herbicides will likely be evident.

 Our Glyphosate and Glufosinate Method